 - 1. Verify the power button.
+Refer to "Status indicators" on page 7.
 The power button is illuminated whenever the computer is on. - 2.
 Check all power connections.
 Remove any power strips and surge protectors to connect the ac power adapter directly to the ac power outlet. - 3.
 Inspect the ac power adapter.
-Check for any physical damage, and make sure that the power cable is firmly attached to the adapter brick and the computer. - 4.
+Check for any physical damage, and ensure that the power cable is firmly attached to the adapter brick and the computer. - 4.
 Verify the ac power source is working by attaching another device to the outlet.